cityofaustin/vision-zero/atd-toolbox/bulk_user_management/README.md

 ## Run the script

-This script will block or unblack *all* users of the app.
+This script will block or unblock *all* users of the app.
 By default it executes as a "dry run", in which no users are actually updated, their email addresses are merely printed.
 You must use the `--no-dry-run` flag to actually execute the script.

 The block versus unblock action is controlled with the first position command argument.
 Use `block` or `unblock`.